 Don’t hold God at arm’s length when you need His love, grace, and comfort.
 The presence of weakness does not diminish the quality of your faith—it enhances it and is a powerful witness to others.

 Intimacy with the Holy Spirit is not about having a relationship in isolation.
 The New Testament demonstrates a life with God that is lived in the context of community, with accountability.

 We must never make the mistake of thinking that we can grow past accountability in our intimate relationship with the Holy Spirit.

 I regularly share descriptions of my encounters with God with my leaders and fellow team members.
 They help clarify what God is doing in my life and provide a means of accountability and growth.
 This is not always comfortable.
-However, I recognise that it is one of the most beneficial (and Biblical) things I can do.
+However, I recognize that it is one of the most beneficial (and biblical) things I can do.
 As a result, there is no ceiling on my ministry and intimate relationship with God.

 7. Pray and ask for Greater Intimacy with the Holy Spirit

 Does the desire to have an intimate relationship with the Holy Spirit resonate with you?
 Today, take time to pray and ask God to stir up the desire for a greater level of encounter and intimacy with Him.
 (Luke 11:9-13)